Turbulent dissipation, CH$^+$ abundance, H$_2$ line luminosities, and polarization in the cold neutral medium: Acknowledgements

 \section{Acknowledgements}

 We thank Vincent Guillet, Brandon Hensley, Chang-goo Kim, Matthew Kunz, Chris McKee, Eve Ostriker, and Dan Welty for many valuable discussions.
 We also thank Ivanna Escala for great advice on data visualization.
+As well, we thank the anonymous reviewer for a careful reading of our manuscript and many helpful comments.
 This research was supported in part by NSF grants AST-1408723 and AST-1908123.

 KT was supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Numbers 16H05998, 16K13786, 17KK0091, 18H05440.